chialunwu/berlin-termin-bot/README.md

 ## What is this?

-This bot helps you book an appointment from https://otv.verwalt-berlin.de/ams/TerminBuchen or https://service.berlin.de/dienstleistung/.
+This bot assists you in booking an appointment from either https://otv.verwalt-berlin.de/ams/TerminBuchen or https://service.berlin.de/dienstleistung/.

-For booking a LEA appointment: Without using a bot, you have to fill out the form every 10 minutes and constantly click the 'Next' button.
-It's INHUMANE.
-Even if you get to the date selection page, you probably can't book an appointment because someone else is faster than you, so you end up having to repeat the process endlessly.
-It should be a crime for the people who invented this!
-This bot automates the manual steps for you.
-You just need to fill out the initial form once and run the bot.
-When you hear the alert and notification, proceed with the remaining steps manually (selecting the time, solving the reCAPTCHA, and entering your name, birthday, and email), and end your nightmare.
+Booking an LEA appointment without the bot involves filling out the form every 10 minutes and continually clicking the 'Next' button.
+It's an exhausting process.
+Even if you reach the date selection page, someone else may secure the appointment before you, leaving you to repeat the process over and over.
+The bot automates these manual steps for you.
+You just need to complete the initial form once and then run the bot.
+When you hear the alert and notification, proceed with the remaining steps manually (choosing the time, solving the reCAPTCHA, and entering your name, date of birth, and email) to finalize your appointment.

-For booking a Bürgeramt appointment: Although you don't need to fill the fxxking form first, you still need to refresh the page constantly, and if you refresh the page too frequently, you could get blocked for 1 hour.
-By using this bot, it'll refresh the page every 60 seconds for you.
+For booking a Bürgeramt appointment, while you don't need to complete a form beforehand, you still must frequently refresh the page, which can lead to being blocked for an hour if done too often.
+The bot refreshes the page every 60 seconds for you, streamlining the process.

 ## How to use?